-The FIND Act, introduced in the 136th General Assembly, aims to enhance the procedures for reporting and managing cases of missing persons in Ohio.
-The bill amends sections 2901.30, 2901.41, and 2901.42 of the Revised Code to require law enforcement agencies to enter information about missing persons into the national missing and unidentified persons system (NamUs) if a missing child is not located within thirty days of the report.
-The bill defines "NamUs" as the national missing and unidentified persons system created by the U.S. Department of Justice and mandates that law enforcement agencies develop written policies to follow when handling missing person reports.
+The FIND Act aims to enhance the response to missing persons cases by amending sections 2901.30, 2901.41, and 2901.42 of the Revised Code.
+The bill mandates that law enforcement agencies enter information related to missing persons into the national missing and unidentified persons system (NamUs) if a missing child is not located within thirty days of the report.
+It introduces new definitions, including "NamUs," which is defined as the national missing and unidentified persons system created by the U.S. Department of Justice.
+Additionally, the bill requires law enforcement to notify relevant parties, such as parents and schools, when a missing child is reported and when they are found.

 Statutes affected: